jorritvm/infovis/README.md

 # Infovis
 ## Introduction
-Project repository for the infovis project at VUB 2024.
+Repository for the infovis project at VUB 2024.
+Implements an interactive visualisation to explore global wind power.

 ## Setting up your local copy
 1. Clone the repo